Hizoul/resub-persist/README.md

 ## Motivation

 I was missing an equivalent of `redux-persist` for `resub` so this is something that accomplishes the most basic part of `redux-persist`.
-Saving parts of a store to a localStorage-compatible API and rehydrating from there to Store.
+Saving parts of a store to a localStorage-compatible API and rehydrating from there to store.

 # Changelog
 ## 1.2.1